Lone Worker Protection framework

 The risk profile for housing staff who work alone is well understood in the sector, but translating that understanding into a procurement decision isn’t always straightforward.
 Technology options have multiplied, supplier claims are hard to compare without running a full exercise, and the stakes of getting it wrong sit with your staff rather than with an underperforming contractor.

-This framework was developed through pre-tender engagement with PfH members to reflect actual lone working demands in social housing, and the resulting single-lot structure reflects that.
+This framework was developed through pre-tender engagement with PfH Scotland members to reflect actual lone working demands in social housing, and the resulting single-lot structure reflects that.
 It combines dedicated devices and mobile applications in one agreement, with the addition of pre-owned device options for organisations managing cost carefully.
 All suppliers provide alarm receiving centres accredited to BS 8484:2016 or BS EN 50518:2019.

 Lone worker arriving